Agritech in India: Sector Overview and Scope for Investments

 Overview of agritech in India

-The overall agritech industry witnessed a revenue growth of approximately 85 percent during FY 2019-20.
+The overall agritech ecosystem witnessed a revenue growth of approximately 85 percent during FY 2019-20.
 An Ernst & Young 2020 study pegs the Indian agritech market potential at US$24 billion by 2025, of which only one percent has been captured so far.
-Another study by Bain & Company pegs this potential at US$35 billion by 2025.
+A study by Bain & Company pegs this potential at US$35 billion by 2025.

 With ever increasing internet penetration in the country, and rural regions being the primary driver of this growth, India stands well equipped to adapt to changing methodologies in agriculture and transition from conventional business models to various innovative business models propelled by agritech.